 If you picture your dream home as a stylish oasis of calm and comfort, then Indigo Living will be your go-to furniture shop.
-This upscale furniture retailer stocks a carefully curated selection of elegant and playful pieces that speak boldly to their philosophy of “living beautifully.”
-Keeping abreast with the latest interior design trends, their collection is constantly evolving and adapting, with this season’s designs inspired by loft living with contemporary art-deco styles.
-And if you need help with styling and finding the right pieces, they have a suite of design consultancy services to make your life a little easier!
+This upscale furniture retailer stocks a carefully curated selection of elegant and playful pieces that speak boldly to its philosophy of “living beautifully.”
+Keeping abreast with the latest interior design trends, the collection is constantly evolving and adapting.
+If you need help with styling and finding the right pieces, Indigo Living has a suite of design consultancy services to make your life a little easier.

 Check out Hong Kong-based home goods store Indigo Living or its luxury showroom Indigo Atelier for sumptuous soft furnishings and bohemian-chic decorative objects, or pop by Timothy Oulton if a maximalist take on colonialist gentlemen’s club décor sounds good to you.
 A good deal of the stores here are outlets, meaning that you can score great deals year-round instead of waiting for flash sales.

 Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau | (+852) 2554 9089

 At first glance, Twenty One From Eight appears to be another uber-trendy café in Kwun Tong (with the queue-inducing dessert mash-ups to match).
 But all that gorgeous solid wood furniture in its space is actually handmade right here in its own woodworking shop.
 You can select pieces from the existing catalogue, request a custom order, or even join one of its workshops and learn how to make your own dream furniture.
 Teach a man how to fish, right?